jonananas/knowledge/poetry.md

 NOTE: On Mac Shift-Ctrl-p below should be read as Shift-Cmd-P!

-1. Install pycodestyle and autopep8 if not installed: `python3 -m pip install -U pycodestyle autopep8`.
+1. Install the VSCode extension Pylint from Microsoft if not installed, search for id `ms-python.pylint`
-2. Install the VSCode extenstion Python from Microsoft if not installed, search for id `ms-python.python`
+2. Install the VSCode extension Python from Microsoft if not installed, search for id `ms-python.python`
 3. Tip: `pip install -e .` in your project directory (editable install) to make sure that vscode can find your python packages.
   - Or for better isolation, start vscode from `poetry shell`.
-4. Shift-Ctrl-p `Select Linter`, pycodestyle
-    - Lints code on each save and marks it red.
-    - See below to add `pycodestyle` settings, e.g. ignore warnings for long lines
+4. Automatically add a newline to each source file to make git and gitlab diffs easy to read
     ```json
-        "python.linting.pycodestyleArgs": [
-                "--ignore=E501"
-            ],
-        ```
-5. Use Shift-Ctrl-p `Format Document` to automatically format document.
-Choose format `PEP8`.
-   - See below to not linebreak long lines when formatting document
-        ```json
-        "python.formatting.autopep8Args": [
-            "--max-line-length=180"
-        ],
-        ```
-6. Automatically add a newline to each source file to make git and gitlab diffs easy to read
-    ```json
         "files.insertFinalNewline": true,
     ```
-7. Automatically remove whitespace at end of lines for same reasons as #6
+5. Automatically remove whitespace at end of lines ("trim trailing whitespace") for same reasons as #6
     ```javascript
         "files.trimTrailingWhitespace": true,
         "[markdown]": {